manuel-palacio/story-client/README.md

-# A Lineman JS Template using AngularJS
+# An AngularJS app that uses Lineman

-This is a project template for Angular JS applications using [Lineman](http://www.linemanjs.com).
+Can be used as a template for Angular JS applications using [Lineman](http://www.linemanjs.com).

 # Instructions